Youth Dance Classes

 Contact Nicole Pedraza at educate-smdcac@miamidade.gov or call 786-573-5313 for availability and registration instructions.

-Registration will be first-come, first-served, and will close early if classes hit full capacity.
+Registration will be first-come, first serve, and will close early if classes hit full capacity.
 Please read below for information on costs and registration requirements.

 Cost: